alan-turing-institute/Palaeoanalytics/docs/installation.md

 === "Windows"

     ```powershell
-    # Check Python version (should be 3.8+)
+    # Show the Python version.
+It must be 3.8 or later.
     python --version

-    # If not installed, download from https://python.org
+    # If Python is not installed, get it from https://python.org
-    # Make sure to check "Add Python to PATH" during installation
+    # During the installation, select "Add Python to PATH".
     ```

-### Check Git Installation
+### Git

 === "macOS & Linux"

     ```bash
-    # Check Git version
+    # Show the Git version.
     git --version

-    # If not installed
+    # If Git is not installed:
-    # macOS (using Homebrew - install from https://brew.sh/)
+    # macOS (with Homebrew, from https://brew.sh/)
     brew install git

     # Ubuntu/Debian